 Student Spotlight: Angel Kearns

-When Angel Kearns decided to return to school, she had a lot on her plate.
-She’s a wife, mother of four and a grandmother.
-She maintains a home, family, job and near-perfect grade point average.
+When Angel Kearns decided to return to school, she had a lot on her plate as a wife, mother of four and a grandmother.

-Kearns is pursuing College of DuPage’s 3+1 Management degree program with a focus in Accounting from Benedictine University.
-Her biggest challenge so far: balancing class, work and family schedules.
+But she maintained a home, family, job and near-perfect grade point average while pursuing College of DuPage’s 3+1 Management degree program with a focus in Accounting from Benedictine University.
+Her biggest challenge was balancing class, work and family schedules.

-“I have great kids, a great husband, and they’ve all stepped up.
+“I have great kids, a great husband, and they all stepped up.
 My bosses were awesome, too.
-I’m very fortunate that a lot of people are behind me,” she said.
+I’m very fortunate that a lot of people were behind me,” she said.